-Five Easy Ways to Display a PDF in HTML
+Five easy ways to embed and display a PDF in HTML (no JavaScript needed)

-In this article, we will explore various methods for embedding PDF files in HTML, including using the object tag, iframe tag, and embed tag.
-Each method has its own set of advantages and disadvantages, which we will discuss in detail.
-Additionally, we will provide best practices for embedding PDFs to ensure they are displayed correctly and provide a seamless user experience.
+This article will explore various methods for embedding PDF files in HTML, including using the object tag, iframe tag, and embed tag.
+Each method has its own set of advantages and disadvantages, which will be discussed in detail.
+Additionally, this article will provide best practices for embedding PDFs to ensure they’re displayed correctly and provide a seamless user experience.

-1 — Display a PDF in HTML Using the Object Element
+Method 1 — Display a PDF in HTML with the object tag

 <object